 Jar labels are the perfect decoration to your product’s packaging as they allow for many opportunities to do something creative and unique so your sauce, honey, lotion, etc. can make a lasting impression.
-From design to material considerations, there are several ways you can customize jar labels so your product doesn’t get lost in the mix.
+From design to label material considerations, there are several ways you can customize your food labels so your product doesn’t get lost in the mix.
 Check out our label tips so you can start improving your packaging’s appeal today.

 Choose the “Right” Label Shape and Size